-According to the report by Kinvey, on average, organizations spend around $270k to develop an app.
+According to the report by Kinvey, organizations spend an average of around $270k to develop an app.

 And the whole process typically takes the majority of organizations around a year from getting the go ahead to launching a complete app.

-However, after surveying representatives from 12 leading mobile development companies, Clutch established the cost of building an iOS only app to be between $38000 for low functionality to $171000 for high spec app.
+In a third opinion, after surveying representatives from 12 leading mobile development companies, Clutch established the cost of building an iOS only app to be between $38,000 for low functionality to $171,000 for a high spec app.

 Here’s the breakdown of costs for different stages of the development cycle:

-All in all, the above examples indicate that if you’re looking to develop a mobile app for your business, you have to be prepared to spend some serious cash on development.
+As you can see, it really depends on who you ask, but all in all, the above examples indicate that if you’re looking to develop a mobile app for your business, you typically have to be prepared to spend some serious cash on development.

-This is another thorough estimator allowing to specify the exact features you’d like to see in your app.
+This is another thorough estimator that allows you to specific the exact features you’d like to see in your app.

-A rather basic mobile app development calculator allowing to specify only the most general aspects of your app.
+This is a rather basic mobile app development calculator that allows you to specify only the most general aspects of your app.
 However, it’s ideal if you’re not entirely sure about the exact functionality of your app but would like to get an idea how much building it could cost you.

 What If You Can’t Afford to Develop an App?

-I admit, developing a mobile app is expensive.
-So what to do if you know your business needs a mobile app but have no budget to develop it?
+As we’ve seen today, developing a mobile app can be incredibly expensive.
+So what can you do if your business needs a mobile app, but you don’t have the budget to develop it?